-1.4.1.1.7 Specific risks related to product development, manufacturing and marketing partnerships
+1.4.3.1 Specific risks related to development, manufacturing and product marketing partnerships

-The Company's strategy in terms of research and development and the commercialization of certain of its products is based on signing collaboration agreements with partner companies or third parties (see Section 1.2.5).
-At the date of this Registration document, the Company has signed the following agreements for the products it is developing:
+The Company's strategy in terms of research and development and the marketing of certain of its products is based on signing collaboration agreements with partner companies or third parties (see Section 1.2.5).
+At the date of this Registration Document, the Company has signed the following agreements for the products it is developing:

-• the agreement for the development and marketing of Pexa-Vec with SillaJen, Inc. signed in August 2010 and amended in December 2015: under the terms of this amended agreement, Transgene holds exclusive rights to develop and market Pexa-Vec in Europe, as well as manufacturing rights for its territories.
+• the Pexa-Vec Development and Marketing Agreement signed with SillaJen in August 2010 which was amended in December 2015.
+Under the terms of the amended agreement, Transgene holds exclusive marketing rights to Pexa-Vec in Europe, as well as manufacturing rights in its territories.
 Transgene and SillaJen share the development of the product, with SillaJen assuming responsibility for ongoing phase 3 trials of Pexa-Vec and Transgene taking on the Pexa-Vec combination studies with Immune checkpoint inhibitors independently.
 The development and commercialization of Pexa-Vec, including in Transgene's territory, are dependent on the conduct of the phase 3 research by SillaJen.
-They could also be affected if SillaJen were not to comply, or were unable to comply, with its regulatory obligations in its territory or with its contractual obligations with respect to Transgene and third parties.
+They could also be affected if SillaJen were not to comply, or were unable to comply, with its regulatory obligations in its territory or with its contractual obligations with respect to Transgene and third parties;